essteer/xiwen/README.md

 ## Operation

-Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted: select a file on your device (.csv, .pdf, .tsv or .txt) to process, or enter `D` for a demo as prompted at the main menu.
+Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted: select a file on your device to process (.csv, .pdf, .tsv or .txt), or enter `D` for a demo as prompted at the main menu.

 `src/prep.py` makes use of datasets in `data/input` to pair simplified and traditional character sets with their pinyin, HSK grades, and character frequencies as identified in the MTSU dataset.

 The datasets needed to run Xiwen are included in the `data` folder.
 They're set up and ready to go out of the box, but you can run your own character lists through `prep.py` if needed.

 `src/interface.py` is the interactive component.
-It receives your input and makes calls to functions in `src/utils/data_funcs.py`.
-Those functions then make call to `src/utils/hanzi_funcs.py` to:
+It receives your input and makes calls to functions in `src/utils/data_funcs.py`, `src/utils/dialog_funcs.py`, and `src/utils/extract_loop.py`.
+Those files handle file dialogs and data input, then make calls to `src/utils/hanzi_funcs.py` to:

 - break down text into individual hanzi (`filter_text()`)
 - sort hanzi as HSK-level simplified or traditional hanzi, or outliers (`partition_hanzi()`)